FAQs

 How long can I use the cover without washing?

 Well, that's a tough question to answer.
-It is basically a matter of user preferences how frequently you change the inserts and if you provide a appropriate place for the cover to rest after usage.
+It is a matter of user preferences how frequently you change the inserts and if you provide an appropriate place for the cover to rest after usage.

 There are two possibilities to use the covers.